How to manage data in the Metaverse using Salesforce

 Interacting with data in this way within the digital universe and metaverse is already a reality.
 This isn’t a future problem, but something that’s already relevant to those who want to stay up-to-date with current trends.
 However, there’s no need to fear this new technology.
 We’re here to help!
 With 27 years of experience in technology, the team at Tonic3 can help you enter and navigate the metaverse effectively using best practices to improve your customer experience and teach you to how to manage data for better results.
 Let's Talk!

-Marina UchoaResponsible for customer services and new business development in the Brazilian region.
-Strategic planning and management in digital marketing projects: Web and App Development, Social Media, Performance, UX user experience, AI, Marketing Automation, CRM, AR/VR.
+Marina UchoaResponsible for leading Customer Insights and CRM in Tonic3.
+Strategic planning and management in digital marketing projects: Web and App Development, Social Media, Performance, UX , AI, Marketing Automation, AR/VR.